-If the time has come to purchase a new computer, here are some thoughts about things to consider in terms of performance and capacity…
+If the time has come to purchase a new computer, here are some things to consider:

 - Many of Apple’s current computers aren’t (or aren’t easily) upgradeable after purchase.
-This means you’ll need to buy the machine with as much memory (RAM) and internal storage (SSD) as you will ever need.
+This means you’ll need to buy the machine with as much RAM (Apple calls this “Unified Memory” these days) and internal storage (SSD) as you will ever need.

-- MEMORY: Depending on what you do with the computer, I recommend starting with at least 16GB RAM.
+- MEMORY: Depending on what you do with the computer, I recommend starting with at least 16GB RAM, which is usually an upgrade of a few hundred dollars from the 8GB base configurations.
 If you use the machine for heavy photo retouching, video editing, 3-D modeling or rendering, I would consider going to 32+GB if you can afford it.

 4. STORAGE CAPACITY: You’ll want to purchase a computer with enough storage to hold your current data, plus plenty of room to grow.
 To determine how much data you currently have on your drive, follow these steps:

 a.
 Click on the Desktop (this switches you to the Finder application)

 c.
 Select (click once on) the name of your hard drive (named “Macintosh HD” by default)

 d.
 Choose “Get Info…” from the File menu

 e.
 Note the “Capacity” and “Used”.
 It should look something like this: